-6.3 Expected absence procedure for parents:
+5.3 Expected absence procedure for parents:

 A parent has a legal responsibility to ensure that their child attends school regularly.
-If a child is unavoidably absent from school parents are expected to contact school by telephone call on the first day of absence and each subsequent day, identifying the reason for absence and the expected date of return.
+If a child is unavoidably absent from school parents are expected to contact school by telephone call on the morning of the first day of absence and on each subsequent day, identifying the reason for absence and the expected date of return.
 If no contact is received, then absence protocols will be instigated.